 2018 Legal 500 - Recommended Lawyer - Corporate & Commercial

-Lucy serves on many boards and committees with a focus on regulation, risk management, corporate governance, beneficial ownership, remuneration, financial crime and cyberattack prevention, data protection, international transparency, investment funds, and FinTech and the Innovation Lab.
+Lucy serves on many boards and committees with a focus on regulation, risk management, corporate governance, beneficial ownership, remuneration, financial crime and cyberattack prevention, data protection, international transparency, investment funds, FinTech and Cayman Finance's Innovation Lab.

 She has been particularly active in many industry working groups in relation to market ethics guidance, AIFMD, MiFID II/MiFIR and MAR, including AIMA and Cayman Finance.
-She is currently a member of 100 Women in Finance.
+She currently sits on AIMA's Executive Committee and is Co-Head of its Legal & Regulatory Committee.

-Lucy is also on the Consulting Editorial Board of Lexis Nexis Financial Service and has written a regular column for PLC.
+Lucy is also on the Consulting Editorial Board of Lexis Nexis Financial Service and writes a regular column for PLC.

 She completed a term of just under four years as an elected member of the City of London Corporation, which runs the City of London financial district and promotes the financial industry.